 Based on the methods used by the CODM to allocate resources, the Company has identified two operating segments which meet GAAP segment disclosure requirements, namely the water and wastewater resource development segment and the land development segment.
-The Company's newly launched build-to-rent business will likely be presented as a third segment in future periods when it is material to the Company's operations.
+The Company's new single-family rental business will likely be presented as a third segment in future periods when it is material to the Company's operations.

 The water and wastewater resource development segment provides water and wastewater services to customers for fees.
 The water is provided by the Company using water rights owned or controlled by the Company, and developing infrastructure to divert, treat and distribute that water and collect, treat, and reuse wastewater.
-The land resource development segment includes all the activities necessary to develop and sell finished lots, which as of August 31, 2021 and 2020, was done exclusively at the Company's Sky Ranch Master Planned Community.
+The land resource development segment includes all the activities necessary to develop and sell finished lots, which as of August 31, 2022 and 2021, was done exclusively at the Company's Sky Ranch Master Planned Community.